 Although racism in Lanfair Valley was not necessarily absent, Casebier’s oral histories with descendants of homesteaders suggest that it was downplayed for the children that had grown up attending the mixed-race Lanfair School.
 In one interview, Casebier’s subject reflects on whether she perceived any discrimination there.
 “No. They were kids to me.
 I didn’t care whether they were pink, red, or white.”
 She goes on to state, “Mr. Jones [a black man] used to help my dad plow.
 And my dad helped him plow.
 One time, we’d gone on Saturday up to the railroad, to the post office with the team of mules, and while we were gone, a flash flood came along… Well we were stuck, and here it was evening, you know.
 So we stayed all night at the Joneses.’”

 Casebier states that despite these fond childhood memories some segregation did indeed persist as it is known that mail sent to the area’s black families posted to the Dunbar post office, which was located within several feet of Lanfair’s own.
 It is most likely that blacks did not attend local monthly dances, Fourth of July celebrations and other community events because the group that hosted them only allowed white membership—not so unusual in that day and age.
 Still, Casebier’s interviews with Lanfair Valley’s African American descendants state that they too were not aware of any overt racism, perhaps desiring affirming memories to pass on to their children that erased prejudice from their families’ collective history within the eastern Mojave Desert.

-As recorded by Casebier, Richard Welsey Hodnett looked back at his family’s tenure in the valley as a happy time.
+In another Casebier interview, Richard Welsey Hodnett reminisced that his family’s tenure in the Lanfair Valley as a joyful period.
 When asked about racism, he simply commented that he was too small to remember.